FrodoAlaska/Freya/README.md

 # The Freya Game Engine

 A very capable, yet simple 2D game engine made entirely for hobby purposes.
 It is full of features that target 2D games/applications, with no plans to target 3D _any_ time soon.
 It is _purely_ a 2D game engine.
-It currently supports Windows with minimal Linux support.
+It currently fully supports *Windows*, *Linux*, and the *Web*.

 ## Features

-- Cross-platform window creation with OpenGL and GLES.
+- Cross-platform window creation with OpenGL4.3 and GLES3 using SOKOL.
 - Gamepad, keyboard, and mouse input support.
-- A flexible and configurable 2D renderer, using modern OpenGL (4.5+) and GLES3.
+- A flexible and configurable 2D renderer
 - A fully-fledged audio system with both 2D and 3D spatialized audio.
 - A robust and easy-to-use game UI system, using HTML and CSS to decalre and style widgets.
 - A robust 2D physics engine, using the fantastic Box2D library.
 - A flexible Entity Component System (ECS) module, using the EnTT library.
-- Integrated ImGui support, featuring an abstracted `editor` layer for editing engine-specific types through a GUI.
+- Integrated ImGui support, featuring an abstracted `gui` layer for editing engine-specific types through a GUI.
 - A durable, but simple noise generation module for both 2D and 3D.
 - A simple tile map system for easily editing and adding tile maps.